sefgsefg/FL-on-kubeflow/README.md

 Pipeline
 ---

-Transfer the client and server funtion to kubeflow funtion by "func_to_container_op".
+Transfer the client and server functions to Kubeflow functions using 'func_to_container_op'.
 ```
 server_op=func_to_container_op(server,base_image='tensorflow/tensorflow',packages_to_install=['flask','pandas'])
 client_op=func_to_container_op(client,base_image='tensorflow/tensorflow',packages_to_install=['requests','pandas'])
 ```
-Create the k8s service to let clients can connect to server.
-To ensure the 'selector'(label) and 'targetPort' are match with server.
+Create a Kubernetes service to allow clients to connect to the server.
+Ensure that the 'selector' (label) and 'targetPort' match with the server.

 ```
 service = dsl.ResourceOp(